BelhassenB/BelhassenB/README.md

 # Hey there !
 I’m Belhassen Briki and happy to see you here 👋
 Welcome on board ! <br>
 I'm a Microsoft Power Platform Consultant with a background in digital marketing.I was always passionate about **Web Development**.
-Currently, I'm on a journey to expand my skills and transition into a web development career.
+Currently, I'm on a journey to expand my skills into the world of programming.

 [![My Skills](https://skillicons.dev/icons?i=js,html,css,git,wordpress,googleanalytics)](https://skillicons.dev)